aditisinghh17/LegalRAG-Evaluation/README.md

-#  Assessment of Legal Domain-Specific Retrieval-Augmented Generation Pipelines Using Diverse LLMs
+#  Assessment of Legal Domain-Specific RAG Pipelines Using Diverse LLMs